Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-import-a-local-widget-in-flutter.md

   - flutter
 ---

-So far, we quite a [basic look at Flutter](https://daily-dev-tips.com/posts/flutter-stateful-and-stateless-widgets/), and how everything works.
+So far, we have had quite a [basic look at Flutter](https://daily-dev-tips.com/posts/flutter-stateful-and-stateless-widgets/) and how everything works.
-We even made a cool [sample Todo list application in Flutter](https://daily-dev-tips.com/posts/build-a-todo-list-app-with-flutter/).
+We even made an excellent [sample Todo list application in Flutter](https://daily-dev-tips.com/posts/build-a-todo-list-app-with-flutter/).

 However, we placed all our code in the `lib/main.dart` file until now.
-You might be wondering, cool, but surely that gets a bit unmanageable.
+You might be wondering, cool, but that gets a bit unmanageable.
 And this was the same thing I was wondering.

 So let's look at how we can move some code to another file and import that into our main file.